diofant/diofant/docs/tutorial/manipulation.rst

 Recursing through an Expression Tree
 ====================================

-Now that you know how expression trees work in SymPy, let's look at how to dig our way through an expression tree.
-Every object in SymPy has two very important attributes, ``func``, and ``args``.
+Now that you know how expression trees work in Diofant, let's look at how to dig our way through an expression tree.
+Every object in Diofant has two very important attributes, ``func``, and ``args``.